-The cafeteria is located in the Student Center and operates 7:30 a.m. - 5:00 p.m.
+The Coastal Café is located in the Student Center and operates 7:30 a.m. - 5:00 p.m.
 Monday through Thursday and 7:30 a.m. - 3:00 p.m. on Friday.
-A variety of food selections is offered, including healthy options.
+The café offers a variety of hot and cold sandwiches, chips, drinks, snacks and prepares daily lunch specials.
+The weekly specials menu can be found on café's webpage, www.coastalcarolina.edu/campus-life/coastal-cafe/.
+The café also features a salad bar and offers vegetarian alternatives.
+The telephone number is (910) 938-6242.